Law enforcement in Palau: Organisation

-The Remeliik was donated and is maintained by Australia, who also provide training for the crew.

-The other four vessels were donated by The Nippon Foundation and The Sasakawa Peace Foundation.
-In addition, DMLE have a search and rescue Rigid Hulled Inflatable Boat (RHIB) and a twin 85 hp boat.
-They are used only for inshore operations.
 The Bureau of Public Safety Director is Aloysius Alonz.
-Palau has provided police officers to the Regional Assistance Mission to Solomon Islands since May 2006.
-Palauan Police officer Bryson Ngiratumerang is contingent commander of the Palauan police serving as part of RAMSI's Participating Police Force (PPF).
+Palau has provided police officers to the Regional Assistance Mission to Solomon Islands.

+Where, Palauan Police officer Bryson Ngiratumerang was contingent commander of the Palauan police serving as part of RAMSI's Participating Police Force (PPF).

 The Palau Division of Maritime Law Enforcement has approximately 30 staff, 5 of which are paid for by The Nippon Foundation.